Answer: Plant material (probable derived from bananas)

 There are a few references out there you might find helpful.

-In my opinion, the best reference is the "Atlas of Human Parasitology" by Ash and Orihel which has a nice section on parasitology mimics and artifacts.
+In my opinion, the best reference is the "Atlas of Human Parasitology" by Ash and Orihel which has a nice section on parasitology mimics and artifacts (although it incorrectly calls the structures in the case banana 'seeds').
 These authors also have another excellent atlas called "Parasites in Human Tissues" which has a section on parasite mimics.
 These 2 atlases are a MUST-have for those interested in parasitology.

 Another book that has some nice images is "Atlas of Microscopic Artifacts and Foreign Materials" by I-Tien Yeh.